How Can Charities Boost Their Online And Offline Presence in 2022?

 - organising hybrid fundraising events

-2022 is arriving soon, so to make sure 2022 and the years beyond are successful, charities need to be one step ahead of the trends, especially when it comes to their online and offline presence.
+To make sure this year and the years beyond are successful, charities need to be one step ahead of the trends, especially when it comes to their online and offline presence.

 A few weeks ago, we thought normality was around the corner ahead of the winter months.
 Then suddenly things changed!
 We have a new COVID variant, Omicron, kicking off the winter months.
 The third wave may prove as bad as the previous two and with the majority of the adult population double vaccinated and booster jabbed, only time will tell how we are going to face potential new variants.
 That being said, the charity sector needs to jump on new methods and apply lessons that were learnt from the last two years, here are some trends that would be beneficial to act on: